wp-plugins/multisite-language-switcher/readme.txt

 A simple, powerful and easy to use plugin that will help you to manage the relations of posts, pages, custom post types, categories, tags and custom taxonomies in your multilingual multisite-installation.

 The plugin is using the flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.
+In addition, I would like to thank [Jürgen Mayer](http://designetage.com/) for making the banner of this plugin.

 = Translators =
 * German (de_DE) - [Dennis Ploetner](http://www.urlaub-und-reisen.net/)